rm-controls/rm_controllers/rm_gimbal_controllers/README.md

   Time(in s) of image transmission delay(in s).Used to compensate for the effects of images transimission delay

 ##### Bullet solver
-_Bullet solver is used to get the bullet point_
+_Bullet solver is used to get the bullet drop point_
 * **`resistance_coff_qd_10, resistance_coff_qd_15, resistance_coff_qd_16, resistance_coff_qd_18, resistance_coff_qd_30`** ( `double` )

-  The air resistance coeff used for bullet solver when bullet speed is 10 m/s, 15 m/s, 16 m/s, 18 m/s and 30 m/s.
+  The air resistance coefficient used for bullet solver when bullet speed is 10 m/s, 15 m/s, 16 m/s, 18 m/s and 30 m/s.

 * **`g`** ( `double`, default: 0 )

-  Its value equal air resistance divided by mass.
+  Acceleration of gravity.

 * **`delay`** ( `double`, default: 0 )